Ash-T-1995/Cyber-Security/README.md

-## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.

-Diagrams/Netowrk Diagram.PNG

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat.

-This document contains the following details:
-- Description of the Topology
-- Access Policies
-- ELK Configuration
-  - Beats in Use
-  - Machines Being Monitored
-- How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.